mku11/Salmon-AES-CTR/README.md

 For more detailed examples see the Samples folder.

 #### C/C++
-There is no stream support for C/C++ but you can use the Salmon native AES-NI subroutines directly as in the example below.
+There is no SalmonDrive and SalmonStream support for C/C++ but you can use the Salmon native AES-NI subroutines directly.
 For a full working C++ sample see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)

 ### Specifications